MIT-Informatics/PreservationSimulation/PaperDraft/ShortOutlineRBL.md

 - Document size and sector error rate scale linearly and predictably against each other: larger documents are larger targets for randomly placed errors.
 - The size of a storage shelf scales linearly and predictably with the hit/miss rate of randomly placed errors: errors on a full shelf will rarely miss an occupied area; errors on a partially occupied shelf may land in unoccupied areas.

-### What Is Not Modeled

-- Deliberate attacks on collections or parts of collections.
-- Attacks on the auditing mechanism.
+### What is not directly modeled (and why this is ignorable)

+-  Uncorrectable large volume corruption; (e.g.  silent controller failure causing corruption; multiple raid failures erasing all copies in a server simultaneously)
+     - Why is this ignorable: this is more sever than block level, but less sever than server level shocks -- so being robust to sever shocks, provides protection

+-  Characterization of silent errors cause by variation of individual disk drives, models, or error correction or storage technologies; aging drives:
+     - Why this is ignorable: Are within the range of modeled block-level failure rates?

+- Disk failure in a raid set.
+Noisy controller failure.
+     - Why this is ignorable: Invisible to the client but visible to server.
+Repairs are made by server with certainty.

-- Media or format obsolescence.
+- Media obsolescence.
-- Operational mistakes and bad practices.
+    - Why it is ignorable.
+Subsumed into shock rates no need to model mechanism.
+Effects visible as a server failure/shock -- and include in model through that mechanism.

 - Partial document loss and manual repair from minor damage.
-- Characterization of individual disk drives, models, or error correction or storage technologies.
-- Operational considerations of RAID, erasure coding, or other redundancy by storage services.
-- Hardware or software failures of storage controllers.
+    - Why it is ignorable.
+Equivalent to same total-bit sized to collection of more numerous smaller documents.

+### What Should be Modeled Separately

+- Attacks on the auditing mechanism - requires an orthogonal analysis, modeling of adversary capability, important for high-resource adversary,
+- Format obsolescence -- orthogonal analyis/concern -- need to preserve bits & manage formats

 ### Future Work